klauswuestefeld/prevayler-clj/README.md

 ## Features

-Write your business logic as a pure Clojure function, without any database complexity.
-It will be much simpler, cleaner and orders of magnitude faster.
+Write your business logic as a pure event-handling Clojure function, without any database complexity.
+It will be much simpler and orders of magnitude faster.

 Prevayler takes care of persistence.